 This is part of DORA’s toolkit of resources to support academic institutions that are improving their policies and practices.
 Find the other resources in the toolkit here.
+With thanks to volunteers in the DORA community, SPACE is also available in Spanish.
+See below.

 Improving research and scholarship assessment practices requires the ability to analyze the outcomes of efforts and interventions.
 However, when conducted only at the unit level of individual interventions, these evaluations and reflections miss opportunities to understand how institutional conditions themselves set the table for the success of new efforts, or how developing institutional capabilities might improve the effectiveness and impact of these new practices at greater scale.
 The SPACE rubric was developed to help institutions at any stage of academic assessment reform gauge their institutional ability to support interventions and set them up for success.